emsig/empymod/README.rst

 Installation & requirements
 ---------------------------

-The easiest way to install the latest stable version of `empymod` is via `conda`:
+|anaconda| The easiest way to install the latest stable version of `empymod` is
+via `conda`:

 .. code:: bash

     conda install -c prisae empymod

-or via `pip`:
+|pypi| or via `pip`:

 .. code:: bash

    pip install empymod

-Alternatively, you can download the latest version from GitHub and either add the path to `empymod` to your python-path variable, or install it in your python distribution via:
+|github| Alternatively, you can download the latest version from GitHub and
+either add the path to `empymod` to your python-path variable, or install it in your python distribution via:

 .. code:: bash